BrokenFlows/adjustable-tobii-clip/README.md

 A 3D Printable, adjustable, clip for holding a Tobii eye-tracker onto a laptop.
 ![A photo showing the eye-tracker clip in use](/images/clip_in_use.jpeg)

-This clip is designed to accommodate laptops between the 2021 M1 MacBooks and the Dell Latitude E7470.
+This clip is designed to accommodate laptops between the thickness of the 2021 M1 MacBooks and the Dell Latitude E7470.

 ## Notes on Printing
 ### Supports